zsparal/api-documentation/source/reference/reseller-api/endpoints/account-claim.rst

 account will receive the same payment method rate as your other merchants.
 You will also receive a partner commission for referring the merchant.

+.. note:: Claiming is also possible via :doc:`OAuth </reference/oauth2/authorize>`.
+When a merchant creates a new account
+          via the OAuth-flow of your application, it will be linked automatically to your partner-account.

 Parameters
 ----------
 Make sure to add the :ref:`obligatory parameters <secret-keys>` always.
 Besides that, add the following